 Victoria Vox is an award-winning songwriter and performer.
 Originally from Green Bay, WI, Vox has lived in France, England, Nashville, Baltimore, and now resides in Costa Mesa, CA.

 On a lighter note, she also has perfected the Mouth-Trumpet which, to some, is considered a form of “beat-boxing”.
-Vox takes improvisational solos echoing the tones of trumpet genius, Chet Baker, solely with her voice.
+Vox takes improvisational solos echoing the tones of trumpet genius, Chet Baker, solely with her voice from Ella.
 This odd and quirky talent, nonetheless, landed her on the Jay Leno Show (2009) and on the front page of the Wall Street Journal (2015).

 Her 10th album, Colorful Heart, is consistently eclectic, as her previous albums, however, a new sound is achieved in her songwriting.
 Anything is possible with a ukulele, and Victoria Vox is proof.